Nesvilab/philosopher/web/example_2.md

 The `database` command connects to [UniProt](https://www.uniprot.org) and fetches a bleeding edge snapshot of an organism proteome and it uses the downloaded file to create a target-decoy database.
 The parameter that tells Philosopher whats the organism you want is the `--id`, that code you see there is called [Proteome Identifier](https://www.uniprot.org/help/proteome_id), to find it you have to go to the [Proteomes](http://www.uniprot.org/proteomes/) page on [UniProt](https://www.uniprot.org) and query your organism ([UP000005640](http://www.uniprot.org/proteomes/UP000005640) is for _Homo sapiens_).

-In our example we are fethcing the _Homo sapiens_ proteome containing only reviewed entries (`--reviewed`) and we are adding common contaminants (`--contam`).
+In our example we are fetching the _Homo sapiens_ proteome containing only reviewed entries (`--reviewed`) and we are adding common contaminants (`--contam`).
 Our workspace now contains a protein FASTA database file.

 ```
 .